hgmeza/devops-journey/kubernetes-micro-services/microservices/README.md

 Entering: A database microservice.

 ## Release 3
-This allows that the `position-simulator` (tracker), only handles one thing only (remember, microservices is all about the `single responsibility principle) by storing the tracker data into the new mongodb instance.
+This allows that the `position-simulator` (tracker), only handles one thing only (remember, microservices is all about the `single responsibility principle`) by storing the tracker data into the new mongodb instance.

 You can confirm data persistance by deleting the position tracker pod:
 - `kubectl delete pod/position-tracker-<rs-id>-<pod-id>`

-However, it is now _really_ persistent, due to the fact that if the mongodb instance crashes for any reason, all data will be lost.
+However, it is not _really_ persistent, due to the fact that if the mongodb instance crashes for any reason, all data will be lost.

 Entering: `Persistent Volumes`